CHLai2025/13CMethylNetworAnalysis/README.md

 # 13CMethylNetworkAnalysis
 This is a file with the Python scripts that read the chemical shifts of methyl groups and create the edges.
+The highly perturbed nodes within the protein can be visualized by this tool.

 [Introudction of the scripts]